Wishbone Flower Plant - Tips On How To Grow A Wishbone Flower

 What is the Wishbone Flower?

 If you've never grown this plant, you may wonder, “What is the wishbone flower?”
 A bushy annual, the Torenia wishbone flower is a great choice for borders, with wishbone-shaped stamens and flowers in multiple, bi-color shades.
 Blooms begin in late spring to early summer and continue until frost.
 Reaching 6 to 12 inches (15-31 cm.) in height, pinching back new growth on top encourages the small, shrub-like appearance of the plant.
 The wishbone flower is ideal for containers and may be grown as a houseplant.
-It is hardy in USDA zones 2 though 11, allowing many to use this small attractive flower somewhere in the landscape.
+It can overwinter in USDA zones 10 through 11, but is commonly grown as an annual, allowing many to use this small attractive flower somewhere in the landscape.

 How to Grow a Wishbone Flower